 - Album Design Software

 The list can go on and on, but the point is that you’re using these products on a daily basis; and sometimes all it takes is a picture of you using the product or a testimonial for the product or service to get you featured on their website.
-Here is an example of a feature we received from the Pocket Wizard Blog:
+Here is an example of a feature from the Pocket Wizard Blog:

 - Make a list of all of your gear and software

 - Study company blogs to see if they feature user reviews or testimonials.